 (please make sure students have Tap shoes for each class)

-Ballet promotes Flexibility, helps posture and body awareness, tones muscles, strengthens core stability, help to relieve stress and inspires creativity.2 mornings a week, Tuesday (Tap) & Thursday (Ballet) with mrs. Meaghan Schulz.
-A class for Open ballet/Barre work are offered by our Director Mrs. Yael Guterman on Wednesday nights.
+Ballet promotes Flexibility, helps posture and body awareness, tones muscles, strengthens core stability, help to relieve stress and inspires creativity.
+A class for Open ballet/Barre work for all levels as well as FitBarre Pilates classes are offered by our director, Yael Guterman

 Hip -Hop Classes